 The resources and positioning primitives are actually useful but can be defined as macros that (via Lua) inject nodes in the input that suit the macro package and backend.
 The three-letter direction primitives are gone and the numeric variants are now leading.
-There is no need for page and body related directions and they don't work well in LuaTeX anyway.
+There is no need for page and body related directions and they don't work well in LuaTEX anyway.
 We only have two directions left.
+Because we can hook in Lua functions that get information about what is expected (consumer or provider) there are plenty possibilities for adding functionality using this scripting langauge.

 The primitive related extensions were not that useful and reliable so they have been removed.
 There are some new variants that will be discussed later.
 The \outer and \long prefixes are gone as they don't make much sense nowadays and them becoming dummies opened the way to something new: control sequence properties that permit protection against as well as controlled overloading of definitions.
-I don't think that (CONTEXT) users will notice these prefixed being gone.
+I don't think that $(ConT_EXt)$ users will notice these prefixes being gone.
 The definition and parsing related \suppress.. features are now default and can't be changed so related primitives are gone.

-The \shipout primitive does no ship out but just erases the content of the box, if that hasn't happened already in another way.
-A macropackage should implement its own backend and related shipout.
+The \shipout primitive does no ship out but just erases the content of the box unless of course that has happened already in another way.
+A macro package should implement its own backend and related shipout.
 Talking of backend, the extension primitives that relate to backends can be implemented as part of a backend design using generic whatsits.
 There is only one type of whatsit now.
 In fact we're now closer to original TEX with respect to the extensions.

 The img library has been removed as it's rather bound to the backend.
 The slunicode library is also gone.
-There are some helpers in the string library that can be used instead and one can write additional LUA code if needed.
-There is no longer a pdf backend library but we have an up to date PDF parsing library on board.
+There are some helpers in the string library that can be used instead and one can write additional Lua code if needed.
+There is no longer a pdf backend library but we have an up to date pdf parsing library on board.

 In the node, tex and status library we no longer have helpers and variables that relate to the backend.
-The LUAMETATEX engine is in principle DVI and PDF unaware.
+The LuaMetaTEX engine is in principle dvi and pdf unaware.
 There are, as mentioned, only generic whatsit nodes that can be used for some management related tasks.
 For instance you can use them to implement user nodes.
 More extensive status information is provided in the overhauled status library.
+All libraries have additional functionality and names of functions have been normalized (for as far as possible).